aanderse/LdapRecord.com/source/docs/models.md

 Models come with some built in constraint methods that you may find useful.

-> {note}  The below constraints will only retrieve the models that are equal
+>  The below constraints will only retrieve the models that are equal
 > to the type you have retrieved.
 For example, retrieving the descendants
 > of an organizational unit will only return organizational units that
 > are direct descendants.